vanilladucky/ModelExploration/README.md

 ## Version History

+* 0.0.5
+    * Various regression bug fixes(2023.01.29)
 * 0.0.1
-    * Initial Release
+    * Initial Release (2023.01.28)

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details
+This project is licensed under the MIT License - see the LICENSE file for details.